Create and Edit Analyses

 Inline Analysis

-This refers to the existing style of using the Analysis feature, where the analysis definition and properties are saved inline within the model MDL file.
+In this type of analysis, the definition and properties are saved inline within the model MDL file.

 • In MDL, an inline analysis is created by instantiating a definition using the *Analysis statement that refers to a *DefineAnalysis block.